-To adopt a seal and suitable bylaws governing the management and (1)

-operation of the Interstate Commission.

-To promulgate rules that shall have the force and effect of statutory (2) law and shall be binding in the compacting states to the extent and in the manner provided in this compact.
+- (1) To adopt a seal and suitable bylaws governing the management and operation of the Interstate Commission. - (2) To promulgate rules which shall have the force and effect of statutory law and shall be binding in the compacting states to the extent and in the manner provided in this compact.